Code-Institute-Submissions/susanmarie87-The-Garden_NovResub/README.md

 - Code Institute

 - The Tutors.
-John, Michale, Sheryl, Scott, and Alan, have all spent countless hours helping me solve the most trivial of issues.
+John, Michael, Sheryl, Scott, and Alan, have all spent countless hours helping me solve the most trivial of issues.
 Without their support I could have never made it this far so a major shoutout to them.

 [Back to content](#contents)